-Park scholars share their communications talents across a variety of partnerships with local organizations.
-Upper-level Park scholars assume key leadership roles in these collaborations.
-For the 2013 - 2014 academic year, following are the Park scholar group service partnerships:
+Park Scholars share their communications talents across a variety of partnerships with local organizations.
+Upper-level Park Scholars assume key leadership roles in these collaborations.
+For the 2018 - 2019 academic year, the following are the Park Scholar group service partnerships:

 Megaphone Media Productions:

 Megaphone Media Productions is a Park Scholar group service production house offering pro-bono media support for nonprofit organizations.
 Megaphone partners with organizations to help create a variety of media resources, including video, print, and web services.
 Park Scholars, passionate about using their media making skills, have a chance to work on real projects with an immediate impact.
 Most recently, Scholars have helped create a recognizable brand and digital walking tour through the Ithaca College Natural Lands.

 WRFI Community Radio

 Park Scholars partner with WRFI Community Radio station to create audio-focused, in-depth, multimedia features that explore local issues head on.
 The reporting is intended to explore problems locally and to contextualize the dimensions of issues faced –and solutions found– by other communities.
 Most recently, Scholars have been fostering narrative, human focused storytelling exploring hyper local socioeconomic concerns that affect Tompkins county and can be heard online at wrfi.org.

 Recent Park Scholar led Radio Series include: